dolfolife/dolfolife/user-manual/README.md

 ## Things I read

-- In terms of software engineering, I am interested in learning about patterns, problem-solving approaches, and ways of thinking that other programmers have used in the past.
+- **Software Engineering:** I am interested in learning about patterns, problem-solving approaches, and ways of thinking that other programmers have used in the past.
-- Currently diving deep into AI Agentic flows, LangChain, and LangGraph to understand how to build intelligent, autonomous systems that can reason and take action.
+- **AI & Agents:** Currently diving deep into AI Agentic flows, LangChain, and LangGraph to understand how to build intelligent, autonomous systems.
-- I am focused on team cohesion, coaching, mentoring, and leading teams in various projects.
-I also read books on leadership, management, and organizational behavior.
+- **Leadership:** I am focused on team cohesion, coaching, mentoring, and leading teams.
+I read heavily on leadership, management, and organizational behavior to support my role as a motivator and empathetic leader.
-- Outside of work, I enjoy reading about personal development, psychology, science, and cooking.
+- **Personal:** Outside of work, I enjoy reading about personal development, psychology, science, and cooking.

 You can find some of my recommendations on my [Bookshelf](../BOOKSHELF.md).